SolarBAM404/Orbital/README.md

 # Orbital Language

-Orbital is a simple, C#-based interpreted language designed for learning and experimentation.
-It features variables, arithmetic, control flow (if/else, while), and output.
+Orbital is a basic custom-built language using C# as the language on which it runs.

 ## Features